Blockchain-Technology-Lab/consensus-decentralization/README.md

 First, store the parsed data and pool information files as described above.

-Run `python process.py <project_name> <timeframe>` to produce a csv of the mapped data.
+Run `python process.py <project_name> <timeframe>` to produce a csv of the mapped data; the timeframe argument should be of the form `YYYY-MM-DD` (where month and day can be omitted).
 The script will also print the output of each implemented analyzer.

-To mass produce and analyze data for a ledger, run `python analyze.py <project name>`; if the argument `<project name>` is omitted, the script will analyze all available ledgers.
+To mass produce and analyze data for a ledger, run `python analyze.py <argument>`.
+The argument can be omitted (in which case the script will analyze all available ledgers between 2018-2022), or be one of two types:
+- `<project name>`: the script will analyze the specific project between 2018-2022
+- `timeframe`: the script will analyze all ledgers for the specific timeframe; the argument should be of the form `YYYY-MM-DD` (where month and day can be omitted)

 ## Development